The Greater Manchester Imaging and Pathology Network Programme Team key leadership roles include:

 With over 10 years’ experience in the NHS, Beth is a knowledgeable programme manager within Diagnostics.
 She has a strong background in structured project and programme methodologies and a proven track record in delivering projects within timescales and to budget.

 Beth is a credible leader with extensive experience of managing wide scale system transformation programmes.
-Beth is currently programme lead for the Greater Manchester Imaging and Pathology networks, and within her current portfolio she is responsible for delivery of the GM Digital Pathology programme.
+Beth is currently programme lead for the Greater Manchester Diagnostics Network, and within her current portfolio she is responsible for delivery of the GM Digital Pathology programme and Laboratory Information Management System (LIMS) programme.
 Beth is passionate about improving the quality of patient care, and is an advocate for innovation.

 Tanya is an Associate member of the Chartered Institute of Marketing.